MKme/Wemos-D1-ESP8266-PIR-Alarm/README.md

 V4 Converted to IFTTT and temporarily removed smoke detection.
 Disabled wificlient in setup and only activate when ifttt is called

 Get a 3D printable case on Thingiverse here: https://www.thingiverse.com/thing:2489968

+To get your IFTTT Key:
+1: sign in
+2: click on your account in the top right corner
+3: select services
+4: select Webhooks
+5: click settings in the top right
+6: under account info, copy everything after https://maker.ifttt.com/use/   (including underscores)﻿

 <p align="center">
   <img src="https://github.com/MKme/WemosAlarm/blob/master/Photos/2017-12-30%2019.02.32.jpg" width="800"/>